ka-architect/aws-solutions-architect-associate/topics/data/analytics/README.md

 - **Glue Data Brew:** clean/normalize data with pre-built transformation
 - **Glue Studio:** UI to manage Glue Jobs
 - **Glue Streaming ETL:** built on spark structured steaming, run real-time ETL jobs instead of batch
+- Can converst CSV to Parquet then send to S3/Athena/Redshift

 # AWS Data Lake
 - **Data Lake:** central place for all data to be analyzed